jskswamy/nix-darwin/README.md

 This repository contains a Nix expression that installs necessary tools and configurations to make macOS adjust to my personal preferences.

+> Note: This repo is no longer maintained, it is just a reference for my personal use.
+> For newer configuration refer [nixos-config](https://github.com/jskswamy/nixos-config)

 ## Pre-requisites

 The only prerequisite is a Nix implementation